YaleOpenLab/opensolar/docs/ideas/ln.md

 Openx leaves it to implementations to take care of the following:

 1. The storage layer of entities that are internal to the system
-2. The contracts that define what kind of investments that can be made on the platform
+2. The contracts that define what kind of investments that can be made

 Other stuff like commitment schemes and similar are internal to the system and do not affect the functioning of openx as a whole.
 For opensolar and Stellar, we use the following parameters to define the opensolar platform:

 1. Assets on Stellar
 2. Secondary markets based on fungible asset creation
 3. Data storage enabled by ipfs
-4. Running a semi trusted smart contract on the platform side and committing transaction at specific intervals to the blockchain
+4. Running a semi trusted smart contract side and committing transaction at intervals to the blockchain

 The opensolar platform is, as a result semi trusted, since the investors and recipients trust the platform to not lie about project parameters but do not trust the platform enough to allow custodianship of money.
 The Stellar blockchain is a good fit for this use case since: